awslabs/multi-agent-orchestrator/README.md

 > ## 🎯 Introducing SupervisorAgent: Agents Coordination
 >
 > The Multi-Agent Orchestrator now includes a powerful new SupervisorAgent that enables sophisticated team coordination between multiple specialized agents.
-This new component implements an innovative "agent-as-tools" architecture, allowing a lead agent to orchestrate a team of specialized agents in parallel, maintaining context and delivering coherent responses.
+This new component implements a "agent-as-tools" architecture, allowing a lead agent to coordinate a team of specialized agents in parallel, maintaining context and delivering coherent responses.
 >
 > ![SupervisorAgent Architecture](https://raw.githubusercontent.com/awslabs/multi-agent-orchestrator/main/img/supervisor-agent-flow.jpg)
 >